-Section 4: The Treasurer shall be custodian of all funds of BCP and shall make written reports at membership and Board meetings of expenditures and the financial status of BCP and shall make payments authorized by the board.
+Section 4: The Treasurer shall be custodian of all non-deposited funds of BCP, shall make written reports at Membership and Board meetings of expenditures and the financial status of BCP, and shall make payments authorized by the Board.
 Ongoing and repeating expenditures may be pre-authorized by the Board with set limits.
 All accounts shall be accessible to the Treasurer and/or at least one other officer identified by the Board (and not related to or in the same household as the Treasurer).

-Article VI - Board of Directors (Governing Board) Section 1: The Board shall consist of the four presiding officers plus not more than seven Members-at-Large, as determined by the President and ratified by the elected officers.
+Article VI - Board of Directors (Governing Board) and Board Meetings Section 1: The Board shall consist of the four presiding officers plus not more than seven Members-at-Large, as determined by the President and ratified by the elected officers.
 Members at large must be 18 years of age or older and will serve from the date of their appointment until December 31 of the year they are appointed.
-Section 2: A quorum of the Board will consist of a simple majority of the Board members.
+Section 2: A quorum of the Board will consist of a simple majority of the Board Members, and unless otherwise stated herein matters voted upon shall be deemed approved if a simple majority of the Quorum of Board Members present vote in favor.

-Section 3: If necessary to efficiently conduct Board business, a majority of Board members may make a decision in writing at the request of the President.
+Section 3: If necessary to efficiently conduct Board business, a majority of Board Members may make a decision in writing at the request of the President.
 Section 4: The Board shall have authority to authorize and approve general theater operations budgets and individual production budgets.
 Section 5: The Board shall have power to review all committee recommendations and make final decisions based on their judgments.

-Section 6: The Treasurer shall be authorized to expend from the general budget only those amounts authorized by the board.
-Section 7: The Board may, by a majority vote, declare any Board member to have resigned Ex Proprio Motu if that member has missed three consecutive meetings without reason satisfactory to the Board.
-The Board may, by a vote of at least two-thirds of the entire Board (regardless of attendance at the meeting in question), remove any Board member from office with or without cause.
-Section 8: Any action taken by the Board may be over-ruled by 2/3 vote of the active members present and voting at a general membership meeting.
-Section 10: Board meetings shall be called by the President, shall normally be held monthly and must at least be held within three weeks of the close of each production.
+Section 6: The Treasurer shall be authorized to expend from the general budget only those amounts authorized by the Board.
+Section 7: The Board may, by a majority vote, declare any Board Member to have resigned Ex Proprio Motu if that Board Member has missed three consecutive meetings without reason satisfactory to the Board.
+The Board may, by a vote of at least two-thirds of the entire Board, other than the Board Member to be removed, at a regularly-noticed meeting (whether a Special Board meeting, an Annual Membership meeting, or a Special Membership meeting, and regardless of attendance by the Board Member to be removed at the meeting in question), remove any Board Member or Officer with or without cause.
+Section 8: Any action taken by the Board may be over-ruled by 2/3 vote of the Active Members present and voting at the next Annual Membership meeting.
+Section 9: Board meetings shall be called by the President, shall normally be held monthly and must at least be held within three weeks of the close of each production.
 The President must call a meeting within one week of receiving a written request to do so from at least three members of the Board.
 Article VII - Amendment

-Section 1: Any amendment to Constitution and Bylaws shall be presented to the Board at any Board meeting and, after consideration and recommendation by the Board, the proposed amendment will be distributed to all members for their review prior to a formal vote at a general membership meeting, whether the annual membership meeting or a special membership meeting called for that purpose.
+Section 1: Any amendment to Constitution and Bylaws shall be presented to the Board at any Board meeting and, after consideration, a favorable Board vote, and recommendation by the Board, the proposed amendment will be distributed to all Members for their review prior to a formal vote at a general Membership meeting, whether the Annual Membership meeting or a Special Membership meeting called for that purpose.

-Section 2: In the event the Board does not recommend approval, the member presenting the proposed amendment may submit it to the membership.
-In the absence of a Board recommendation for approval, an affirmative vote of at least 2/3 of the members present (in person or by proxy) at the general membership meeting is required to approve the change.
+Section 2: In the event the Board does not recommend approval, the Member presenting the proposed amendment may submit it to the Active Membership.
+In the absence of a Board recommendation for approval, an affirmative vote of at least 2/3 of the Active Members present (in person or by proxy) at the General Membership meeting is required to approve the change.